cevaboyz/World-Meteorological-Organization-WMO-Weather-Codes-WMO4677/README.md

 # WMO Weather Codes (WMO4677) - World Meteorological Organization
-World Meteorological Organization (WMO) Weather Codes | WMO4677

-WMO-Codes-Scraper
-This repository contains a web scraper written in R to extract WMO codes from the NOAA page and get a dataset of the extracted codes.
+This repository provides a dataset and R code to scrape and parse the weather codes as defined by the World Meteorological Organization (WMO) in the WMO4677 specification.

-Contents
+## Contents

-WMO_scraper.R - R code for scraping WMO codes. weather_data.json - Dataset in JSON format containing the extracted WMO codes.
-How to Use
-Install Dependencies:
+1. **R Script for Scraping**: An R script to scrape the WMO4677 weather codes from the official webpage.
+2. **Weather Codes Dataset**: A JSON file containing the scraped weather codes.

+## Usage

+### Scraping the Data

+1. Open the provided R script.
-Before running the R code, ensure you have the following R libraries installed:
+2. Ensure you have the required R packages installed.

-R
-Copy code
-install.packages("rvest")
-install.packages("dplyr")
-install.packages("jsonlite")
-Run the Code:
-Execute WMO_scraper.R to obtain a fresh set of scraped data from the NOAA page.

-Dataset:
-After running the scraper, the updated dataset can be found in weather_data.json.
+3. Run the script to scrape the weather codes from the WMO page.

+### Using the Dataset

+1. Download the JSON file containing the weather codes.
+2. Use it in your applications or platforms that support JSON data.

-Contributing
+## Contributing

-If you find any errors or would like to contribute to the scraper's improvement, feel free to open an issue or a pull request.
+Contributions are welcome!
+Please submit a pull request or open an issue if you have updates or corrections.

+## License

+This dataset and script are shared under the [MIT License](LICENSE).

+## Acknowledgments

+- World Meteorological Organization for providing the WMO4677 specification.